Typhoid Vaccine: Everything You Need to Know

-- Typhoid fever is a serious illness caused by Salmonella Typhi, primarily affecting regions with poor water and sanitation conditions.
+• Typhoid fever is a severe illness caused by Salmonella Typhi, prevalent in areas with poor sanitation and limited clean water.

 What Is the Typhoid Vaccine?